 - Give a lot of mock tests and analyse on the same day you get results.

-- Divide the questions in exam into various categories.
-1. which you solved correctly – Good, give yourself a pat for that.
+- Divide the questions in mock test into various categories.
+1. Which you solved correctly – Good, give yourself a pat for that.
 2. Those in which you made silly mistakes.
 3. Those which you could have solved if time permitted.
-4. Those questions which were doable but you did not know/remember the concept.
+4. Those questions which were doable but you did not know/ remember the concept.
 5. Those super difficult ones from which JEE advanced derives its fame.